Matthew Robinson (footballer, born 1974): Playing career

 At Portsmouth, he was Alan Ball's second signing as manager and he went straight into the side at left-back.
 His career also suffered from frequent managerial changes, but in his two years at Fratton Park, Robinson chalked up more than 75 games, including 69 league appearances and scoring one goal, before moving to Reading in a £150,000 deal in January 2000.

 Robinson played another 75 league and cup games for Reading before he headed to Oxford United in July 2002 on a free transfer.
 A regular for Oxford, Robinson amassed 192 games in just over four years.

 Another free transfer took him to Forest Green Rovers in September 2006 where he made thirty Conference appearances.
-In May 2007, he joined Salisbury City on a part-time basis and is now training to be a police officer.
+In May 2007, he joined Salisbury City on a part-time basis and was in training to be a police officer.
 After a successful period with Salisbury, Robinson left the club and signed for A.F.C.
 Totton in February 2009.

 In 2010, Robinson joined Southern League side Swindon Supermarine as player-manager.
 The 2011–12 season was a hard season for Swindon Supermarine finishing third from bottom under the management of Matt Robinson and Gary Horgan.
 With the appointment of Highworth manager Dave Webb and assistant Lee Spalding the club hoped Robinson would still play for the club and Horgan would take a coaching role.
 Robinson left Supermarine in April 2012.

 Personal life

-Robinson is now a Police Officer.
+Robinson is now a police officer.

 In November 2021, Robinson spoke candidly about how it was difficult to be accepted by Portsmouth fans following his transfer from Southampton.